-High school transcripts or GED/HSED: These must come directly from your high school.
-Specifically for fall 2020, beyond the usual options of sending via postal mail or utilizing an electronic transcript service (like Parchment), these may also be emailed directly from your school to email@example.com.If you have earned college credit through Advanced Placement (AP), International Baccalaureate (IB), or through another college or university, request an official copy of your scores or transcripts to be sent to Viterbo.
+High school transcripts or GED/HSED: Viterbo accepts unofficial transcripts for application review, but an official copy of a student's final high school transcript will be required prior to enrolling at Viterbo.
+To be considered official, transcripts must come directly from your high school and may be submitted through an electronic transcript service (like Parchment), via email to email@example.com, or via postal mail to Viterbo Admissions, 900 Viterbo Dr, La Crosse, WI 54601.If you have earned college credit through Advanced Placement (AP), International Baccalaureate (IB), or through another college or university, request an official copy of your scores or transcripts to be sent to Viterbo.

-Send test scoresACT/SAT test scores: Viterbo is test-optional for fall 2021 and fall 2022, but we encourage you to send your scores if you have had the opportunity to take an exam.
-(If you are a fall 2020 or spring 2021 applicant and were unable to test due to COVID-19, please contact the director of admissions.)
+Send test scoresACT/SAT test scores: At this time, Viterbo is test-optional for 2021-22 and 2022-23, but we encourage you to send your scores if you have had the opportunity to take an exam.
 Your high school may be able to include your test scores with your high school transcript.
 If not, please have your scores sent directly from the testing agency using Viterbo's school codes: ACT: 4662 / SAT: 1878.

 Apply for financial aid and scholarships